-Once competency on a radiographic procedure has been established in lab, and documented in the lab setting, Clinical Competency Evaluations give the student the opportunity to demonstrate mastery of a radiographic exam on a patient in the clinical setting.
+Once competency on a radiographic procedure has been established in lab, and documented in the lab setting, Clinical Competencies give the student the opportunity to demonstrate mastery of a radiographic exam on a patient in the clinical setting.
 These evaluations assess the student's performance regarding completion of the program's clinical competency system (see below).
 The student is evaluated in 21 areas when demonstrating competency.
-Please see Appendix E for complete Clinical Competency Evaluation form.
-The Clinical Competency Evaluation is located in Trajecsys.
+Please see Appendix E for complete Clinical Competency form.
+The Clinical Competency form is located in Trajecsys.

-For surgical and fluoroscopy competency evaluation forms, please see Appendix F and Appendix G. On the surgical competency evaluation form, the student is evaluated in 17 areas.
-On the fluoroscopy competency evaluation form, the student is evaluated in 22 areas.
-The Surgical and Fluoroscopy Clinical Competency Evaluations are located in Trajecsys
+For surgical and fluoroscopy competency forms, please see Appendix F and Appendix G. On the surgical competency form, the student is evaluated in 17 areas.
+On the fluoroscopy competency form, the student is evaluated in 22 areas.
+The Surgical and Fluoroscopy Clinical Competencies are located in Trajecsys.